Tasmania's Unique Environment

 We here at Honey Tasmania believe Tasmania’s unique trees need to be acknowledged, supported and discussed.

-If you are interested in finding out more about leatherwood trees and honey, there is a dedicated and very hard-working group of beekeepers who have established a not-for-profit association dedicated to Save Your Leatherwood Honey - be sure to check it out!
+If you are interested in finding out more about leatherwood trees, there is a dedicated group of beekeepers who have established a not-for-profit association dedicated to saving Leatherwood Tasmania - be sure to check it out!